Best-Rated Car Servicing

 Choosing the Right Car Servicing Chain for You

-Whether you drive a brand new SUV, or a pre-2000s Toyota Hilux, one thing is important when getting it serviced: Value for Money.
+Whether you drive a brand new SUV, or a 20-year-old Hilux, one thing is important when getting your vehicle serviced: Value for Money.

-Here’s the full rundown of what the consumers in our survey say are the main things they consider when rating their choice of car servicing chain:
+Here’s the full rundown of what Kiwi drivers say are the main things they consider when rating their choice of car servicing chain:

 How often you should service your car is usually explained in your car logbook or owner manual.
 Your car manufacturer will usually recommend maximum times and distances to leave between servicing intervals, considering factors such as the age, make and model of your vehicle.